How Long Does a Divorce Take in Australia?

 Time Limits

-Once the Divorce Order becomes final, you have 12 months to apply to the Court for property settlement or spousal maintenance if an agreement cannot be reached independently, or in which to formalise (legally register) your agreement.
+That said, once your Divorce Order becomes final, you have 12 months to apply for property settlement or spousal maintenance if an agreement has not been reached or formalised.

 Contact Us